What is qq?

 Once the job finishes, the resulting Gromacs output files will be transferred from the working directory back to the original input directory.
 You can verify that everything completed successfully using qq info.

-If your job failed (crashed) or was killed, the output files will not be transferred to ensure your input directory remains in a consistent state.
-In these cases, the working directory on the compute node is preserved, allowing you to inspect the job files directly there using qq go, or to explicitly copy them back to the input directory using qq sync.
+If your job failed (crashed) or was killed, only the qq runtime files are transferred to the input directory to ensure it remains in a consistent state.
+In these cases, the working directory on the compute node is preserved, allowing you to inspect the job files directly using qq go or to copy them back to the input directory using qq sync.
+On some systems, you may also want to explicitly delete the working directory afterward — to do this, use qq wipe.

 Job types